 Cat Stevens gives special shout out to Ricky Gervais during Glastonbury Legends set

-Cat Stevens has given Ricky Gervais a special shout out during his Glastonbury set.
+Cat Stevens gave Ricky Gervais a special shout out during his Glastonbury set in the Legends Slot on Sunday (25 June).

 Follow along with updates from Glastonbury at our live blog here…

-Yusuf Islam – commonly known by his other stage name Cat Stevens – performed on the Pyramid Stage in the sunny afternoon.
+Yusuf Islam – commonly known by his other stage name, Cat Stevens – performed on the Pyramid Stage under sunny skies.
+He followed in the footsteps of previous Glastonbury “Legends” such as Lionel Richie, Dolly Parton and Kylie Minogue.

 The 74-year-old and his band delighted the crowd with hits including the 1967 tracks “The First Cut Is the Deepest” and “Here Comes My Baby”.